CliMT/climt/docs/component_types.rst

 * :py:class:`Stepper` takes the model state, and returns new values for some some quantities in the model state.
 A dynamical core is a good example, which returns new values of winds, temperature and pressure.
-* :py:class:`ImplicitTendencyComponent`  takes the model state and outputs tendencies (like a :py:class:`ClimtPrognostic`) but require the model timestep (like a :py:class:`ClimtImplicit`) for various reasons, including to ensure that a vertical CFL_ criterion is met.
+* :py:class:`ImplicitTendencyComponent`  takes the model state and outputs tendencies (like a :py:class:`TendencyComponent`) but require the model timestep (like a :py:class:`Stepper`) for various reasons, including to ensure that a vertical CFL_ criterion is met.